st-bender/pynrlmsise00/README.md

 - `numpy` - required
 - `spaceweather` and `xarray` - optional, for the `datatset` sub-package, see below
 - `pytest` - optional, for testing
+- `sphinx` - optional, to build the documentation

 To compile the C source code, additional system header files may be required.
 For example on Debian/Ubuntu Linux, the package `libc6-dev` is needed.